vykuang/toronto-service-calls-2023/README.md

 - data warehouse - bigquery, partition by datetime, cluster by ward and service type
 - transformations - dbt
 - dashboard - looker with choropleth and ward ranking by request type

+## Notes for improvements

+- move to dbt-core so that it can be orchestrated by prefect
+  - dbt cloud *can* be orchestrated, but API access requires paid accounts
+- tests for the `extract_load` flow
+- migrate the executor to cloud run so that resources are used only when a flow deployment is active, instead of continuously running a GCE instance